MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 There can be risk associated with Power BI Desktop files and Excel workbooks because they can contain imported data.
 This data could include customer information, personally identifiable information (PII), proprietary information, or data that's subject to regulatory or compliance requirements.

 > [!TIP]
-> It's easy to overlook the files that are outside of the Power BI service.
-We recommend that you include them when you're planning for security.
+> It's easy to overlook the files that are stored outside of the Power BI service.
+We recommend that you consider them when you're planning for security.

 Here are some of the types of files that may be involved in a Power BI implementation.

 - **Source files**
   - **Power BI Desktop files:** The original files (.pbix) for content that's published to the Power BI service.
-When the file contains a data model, there may be imported data.
+When the file contains a data model, it may contain imported data.
-  - **Excel workbooks:**Excel workbooks (.xlsx) may include connections to datasets in the Power BI service.
+  - **Excel workbooks:** Excel workbooks (.xlsx) may include connections to datasets in the Power BI service.
 They may also contain exported data.
-Or they may be original workbooks for content that's published to the Power BI service (as a workbook item in a workspace).
+They may even be original workbooks for content that's published to the Power BI service (as a workbook item in a workspace).
   - **Paginated report files:** The original report files (.rdl) files for content that's published to the Power BI service.
   - **Source data files:** Flat files (for example, .csv or .txt) or Excel workbooks that contain source data that's been imported into a Power BI model.
 - **Exported and other files**